AnkurSheel/ankursheel_website/src/ankursheel_website/content/pages/personal-projects/wordxplorer/wordxplorer.md

-WordXplorer is an exciting word puzzle game designed to helps kids(aged 5 and up) develop early literacy skills and encourage critical thinking through a wordle like game.

-- Kids have seven chances per level to guess the right four-letter word.
-This provides ample opportunities to learn from mistakes, reinforcing word recognition and problem-solving skills while keeping the game fun and engaging.
-- All words and levels are carefully selected to be age-appropriate and beneficial, ensuring a safe and enriching experience for your child.
-- The game is designed to be played offline, making it perfect for long car rides, waiting rooms, or any time your child needs a quiet activity.
+WordXplorer is an ad‑free, one-time-purchase spelling game designed for early readers.
+Kids learn 4‑letter words through fun themed puzzles — like food, body parts, and more — building confidence with spelling in a safe, independent, and engaging way.
+Each puzzle gives seven chances to guess, with helpful hints that keep the challenge fun without frustration.

+Perfect for short 3–10 minute sessions during car rides, waiting rooms, or quiet time, WordXplorer has calm visuals, no ads or tracking, and works offline.
+Buy once and unlock all current and future themed word packs forever.

+Try the free demo: https://wordxplorer.ankursheel.com/

 <?# AppStoreBadges AppStoreLinkText="Get WordXplorer on App Store" AppStoreLinkUrl="wordxplorer-guess-the-word/id6504664783" GooglePlayLinkText="Get WordXplorer on Play Store" GooglePlayLinkUrl="com.glhf.wordleforkids"/?>